 - No hotels in the immediate vicinity.

 By ticking off two or three of these activities during your next trip we guarantee you will make memories that last a lifetime!

-We, PlayaDelCarmen.Com, are a team of travel agents based here Mexico!
+We, PlayaDelCarmen.Com, are a team of travel agents based here in Mexico!

-Our team understand the importance of keeping kids entertained on vacation (many of us have children of our own).
+Our team understands the importance of keeping kids entertained on vacation (many of us have children of our own).

 Need our advice on figuring out which activities are the best for you and your family?

 Get in touch today or leave us a comment in the section below, I would be happy to help. ?